umbertocappellazzo/PETL_AST/README.md

 ### Ablation studies on the optimal configuration for adapter/LoRA
 Finally, if you want to replicate the ablation studies on the best location to insert the adapter module into an AST layer, you need to specify `--is_adapter_ablation = True`.
 Two additional arguments must be specified beside the standard used for adapters: `--befafter` --> whether to include the adapter before or after the selected sub-layer; `--location` --> whether to insert the adpater into the feed-forward sub-layer (FFN) or multi-head self-attention sub-layer (MHSA).
 For the ablation studies for LoRA, just specifcy `--is_lora_ablation = True`, and choose the matrix/matrices you want to be updated with LoRA: `'Wq', 'Wq,Wk', 'Wq,Wv', 'Wq,Wk,Wv,Wo'`.

-# Contribution to the repository
-While this repository comprises three downstream tasks and 4 datasets, I'd be more than happy to integrate other downstream tasks/datasets.
-Feel free to make a PR if you want to add other datasets etc.

 # Contact